tjgillis/sdk-ios/README.markdown

 	-(void)request:(PHPublisherContentRequest *)request unlockedReward:(PHReward *)reward;

-The PHReward object passed through this method has the following helpful properties:
+The `PHReward` object passed through this method has the following helpful properties:

   * name - The name of your reward as configured on the dashboard.
-  * quantity - An integer representing quantity associated with the reward.
+  * quantity - An integer representing the quantity associated with the reward.
   * receipt - A unique identifier that is used to detect duplicate reward unlocks.
 Your app should ensure that each receipt is only unlocked once.

 <a id="trigger-in-app"></a>